bluemelodia/Lists/README.md

   - Then you can see each recipient on the gifts page, and add a list of gifts purchased for them.

 - Fix issue with undefined dates sent out in emails.
-- Add to the birthday DB schema - with the contact info.

 ## Navigation